n1ghtx0w1/n1ghtx0w1.github.io/_posts/2022-08-20-intro-offensive.md

 ```

+*For more information about getting started with Kali Linux in a vm visit [Kali inside VirtualBox (Guest VM)](https://www.kali.org/docs/virtualization/install-virtualbox-guest-vm/)*

-I immediately open a new browser tab and navigate to the machine's IP
+>I immediately open a new browser tab and navigate to the machine's IP.

-You can find the machines IP here:
+>You can find the machines IP here:

 <img align="center" src="https://raw.githubusercontent.com/n1ghtx0w1/intro-offensive-sec/main/find-ip.png" alt="find-ip" width="600" height="300">

-Copy and paste into your browser to observe the **FakeBank** website
+>Copy and paste into your browser to observe the **FakeBank** website.

 <img align="center" src="https://raw.githubusercontent.com/n1ghtx0w1/intro-offensive-sec/main/check-ip.png" alt="check-ip" width="600" height="300">

+---

-### Step 2
+## Step 2

-**Find Hidden Website Pages**
+### Find Hidden Website Pages

 Most companies will have an admin portal page, giving their staff access to basic admin controls for day-to-day operations.
 For a bank, an employee might need to transfer money to and from client accounts.
 Often these pages are not made private, allowing attackers to find hidden pages that show, or give access to, admin controls or sensitive data.